opendocsg/slw-judgments-backfill/2018_SGHC_88/report.md

 **_The mismanagement contentions_**

 37     As highlighted by _Chow Kwok Chuen_ , carrying on business in a fraudulent manner may found good ground for intervention.
-It was not disputed that shareholders who rely on this ground must prove a “lack of probity” in the directors’ conduct: _Loch v John Blackwood, Limited_ [1924] AC 783, applied in _Summit Co (S) Pte Ltd v Pacific Biosciences Pte Ltd_ [2007] 1 SLR(R) 46 (“ _Summit_ ”) at [37].
+It was not disputed that shareholders who rely on this ground must prove a “lack of probity” in the directors’ conduct: _Loch v John Blackwood, Limited_ [1924] AC 783, applied in _Summit Co (S) Pte Ltd v Pacific Biosciences Pte Ltd_ <span class="citation">[2007] 1 SLR(R) 46</span> (“ _Summit_ ”) at [37].
 Mere suspicion or assertion of impropriety will not pass muster: _Summit_ at [37].

 38     What was disputed here was whether there was any lack of probity on the part of the directors of the Companies.
 Ms Ma made various contentions of mismanagement, which I detail below.
 For